The Importance of Exercise and Why it is Not Always the Answer

 Unlike TENS and other electrical stimulation devices that cause superficial muscle twitches and jerking muscle movement, the high definition pure analogue frequency smoothly yet strongly contracts each targeted muscle.

 Manufactured in the European Union funded Innovations Science Research Centre, electromedical stimulation employs 16 channels to intensely train specific muscles while patients simply rest in a very relaxed and comfortable position.

-Cleared by the US FDA for Muscle Conditioning under prescription, it offers powerful applications in sports science, rehabilitation medicine and pain therapy.
+Cleared by the US FDA for Muscle Conditioning under prescription, it offers applications in sports science, rehabilitation medicine and pain therapy.

 If you are unsure of the cause for your aches, pain and stiffness, or if your condition has not improved despite other treatments,